 7 CDs - $119.00

-We've included a meticulously researched discography and have corrected known mistakes in previously published works.
-The essay on Peterson's life and times, and a track by track analysis of his work, was written by John McDonough.
+In this music collection, we've included a meticulously researched jazz discography and have corrected known mistakes in previously published works.
+The collection also includes an essay on Oscar Peterson's life and times, and a track by track analysis of his work written by John McDonough.

 Read More About Oscar Peterson: